geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 <link href="https://fonts.googleapis.com/css2?family=Noto+Sans&display=swap" rel="stylesheet">
 ```

+- if you are importing `react-select` or `react-widgets` inline css/less in your own project, you have to remove the import.
+Now the stile of these libraries is managed at project level

 ### Project system

 During this release MapStore changed a lot the project system.
 The first phase of this migration has been identified by [this](https://github.com/geosolutions-it/MapStore2/pull/6738/files) pull request.
 In this PR we are supporting the backward compatibility as much as possible.
 Anyway this migration guidelines will change accordingly to the new system soon.